Are your kids going back to school?

 Each day you’ll also want to think ahead about what you’ll need to keep you going through the day until your next meal.
 Know that if it’s been four hours since you last ate, that you need something to keep you going until your next meal.

 TIP 3: DAILY NUTRITIONAL SUPPORT – THE FOUNDATIONAL FIVE

 While we aim to get as many nutrients as we can from our food, it can be helpful and necessary to add in nutrients in pill, powder or liquid form.
 This is especially helpful when you are stressed and busy.
 We refer to these vitamin and herbal supplements as “The Foundational Five” because they give your body the essential nutrients and bacteria it needs in order to stay well and function optimally.

-Vitamin D: In addition to a children or teenage multi, we recommend taking additional Vitamin D.
+- Vitamin D: In addition to a child or teenage multi, we recommend taking additional Vitamin D.

 Here is our short morning to-do list:

 2. Brush teeth & shower (if shower day)

 3. Get dressed